 What the Author Wants You to Know

 The concept of the Vortex Model was first envisioned by the author in 2006 and has been a matter of continuous study ever since.
 As you will hopefully discover, this model finally connects the missing dots between what happened in the Garden of Eden, with Man's present problems.
 Consequently, this series of webpages is for educational purposes.
-They are intended to be an additional, professional courtesy resource for pastors, professional counselors, and others who are interested in gaining greater insight into the human condition.
+They are intended to be an additional, professional courtesy resource for pastors, professional counselors, psychologists, theologians and others who are interested in gaining greater insight into the human condition.
 In addition, these series of articles are intended to contribute (as one of many webpages to follow), to the overall understanding of humanity and to creating a distinctively “Christian Psychology” for the 21st century church, whereby Biblical principles and scientific data are seamlessly dovetailed into a solitary voice.
 Many Christians understand that Jesus and His church hold the answer to life’s problems, but are at a loss as to understand why.
-This is even more difficult for the generation of Millennials and others who find little to no relevancy in going to church.
+This is even more difficult for the generation of Millennials and others who find little to no relevance in going to church.
 In a 2015 Scottish poll, 65% of nonparticipants failed to see the relevance of the church’s message.
 Presently there is a movement in America designed to integrate Mental Health and the Church.
 Hopefully this series of articles will help you to personally begin resolving those paradoxes, and debate, of what the Bible teaches versus science.

 Following this brief introduction, our discussion begins in the Preface with a background description of THE major factor that influences paradoxical life challenges and growth the most.
 It then moves to a detailed Step by Step Specific explanation of each component of the model so that you can have as much detail as you like.
 This is followed with an explanation of the origins of life challenges and why we face them.
 Where more information is available for a given topic, links are provided to additional pages for in-depth discussion or explanation.
 It is recommended that you read this in the order that it is presented, so that you can develop the overarching concept of the model.
 It is important to do so because there are things you will need to know that are found in the latter sections that will help you to better comprehend what is written in the first articles.
 You will probably find that you need to read this material several times as it is a rather complex subject and one that has never been explained this way or to this depth before.
 Because this subject is so complex, this series of articles will remain “under construction” meaning that it will be revised periodically.
 Consequently, you may encounter some rough narrative sections at times.
 Please keep in mind however, that it is the author’s belief that there is enough good information presented, and written understandably enough, in order to be helpful, even though the work is not completely finished.